Bachelor of Computer Science

 You'll develop the skills to enhance security in all sorts of computer systems by concentrating on the mathematical basis of network security, including cryptography, coding for reliable communication, and algebra for information security.

-Web users increasingly need more sophisticated search technologies and other tools for locating, managing, and exchanging all sorts of information, including documents, pictures, and other data.
+Web users increasingly need more sophisticated search technologies for locating, managing, and exchanging all sorts of information, including documents, pictures, and other data.

 You'll learn about the design and implementation of search engines, search engine optimisation, structured and unstructured information management, and web services.

-You can also study a combination of computer science electives instead of undertaking a major.
+You can also study a broad combination of computer science electives instead of one of the above specialisations.

 Computer Science graduate Edeline loves the industry because she gets to create products that directly impact people’s lives by making processes simpler.